These are the 6 best activated carbon water filters in 2023, from whole house systems to simple pitcher filters there’s a solution for everyone.

-- Tested to NSF Standards for 232+ contaminant removal – More than 232 contaminants are removed by this under-sink water filtration system, including lead, VOCs, chlorine, chloramine, and PFOS.
-Clearly Filtered has enlisted in a laboratory to test the system to NSF Standards 42, 53, 244, 401, and 473 (find the test data here).
+- Tested to NSF Standards for 232+ contaminant reduction – More than 232 contaminants are reduced by this under-sink water filtration system, including lead, VOCs, chlorine, chloramine, and PFOS.
+Clearly Filtered has enlisted in a laboratory to test the system to NSF Standards 42, 53, 401, and 473 (find the test data here).

 - Lifetime warranty – It’s reassuring to know that your purchase is protected by the best warranty you can get today: a lifetime warranty.